lucas56098/voronoi_mesh_project/README.md

 Small C++ Project to generate a voronoi mesh in the most naive way possible.
 Still work in progress...

 ### Later on
-- Unit-tests
+- Benachmarking (Debug and Release Version)
+- Improve performance (do profiling)
-- Verify correctness
+- Correctness checks
-- Data Export to Python for Visualisation
+- Add a volume calculation
 - Other algorithms and comparison...

 ![til](./example_voronoi_animation.gif)